Best Abjuration Wizard build - Ultimate Tank - Baldur's Gate 3 (BG3)

 Baiting enemies with an Attack of Opportunity

-Maintain decent Armour Class
+Maintain a low Armour Class

 Although your goal is to get hit you can cast Spells